seedstack/website/content/docs/w20/index.md

 W20 is a web solution designed to allow developers to quickly and simply create enterprise-grade **Single Page Application** (SPA).
 It is **server agnostic** which means it can work with any HTTP capable server technology.
-In fact, it can even work without any server.
+In fact, it can even work without any server.<!--more-->

 # Benefits